KamandShayegan/wolt-coding-assignment/README.md

 - States of the API were not in the scope of the task, but `loading` and `success` were implemented to show effective loading.
 Other states can be implemented as well.
 - UI was said to be flexible, and a rectangular image was chosen for the images of the venues.
 Square images are possible to implement.
 - The trailing zeros in "24.936210" do not change the precision or the location being described.
 Both "24.93621" and "24.936210" point to the same place on the Earth's surface.
+- The application does not support counting in the background